SeekParadox/AnimeX/README.md

 * User can follow their favorite anime(s) official/fanpage accounts and select notification frequency
 * User can receive anime recommendations based on the genres they follow
 * User can find popular series to read or watch

-**Optional Nice-to-have Stories**

-* User can customize their app theme and layout
-* User can create and join anime-related groups or communities
-* User can participate in polls and surveys related to anime and manga
+* User can make posts

 ### 2. Screen Archetypes